tuquet/navigo/docs/index.md

 This is the documentation for [Navigo](https://www.automa.site).
 Navigo is a low-code/no-code browser extension for to do browser automation.
 Instead of manually typing, clicking, and retrieving data from a website, Navigo will help you automate doing all that.

 ## Installing Extension
-Navigo currently only supports Google Chrome And Firefox.
-And to install it, click one of the below buttons.
+Navigo hiện chỉ hỗ trợ Google Chrome và Firefox.Và để cài đặt nó, nhấp vào một trong các nút dưới đây.

 <div style="display: flex">
   <div style="margin-right: 40px">